The Corn Is Green (1945 film): Plot

-Morgan and Miss Moffatt are reconciled and they continue their studies.
+Morgan and Miss Moffat are reconciled, and they continue their studies.
 In order to teach him Greek, she must learn it herself and, as she says, stay at least a day ahead of him.
 Three months pass, and it is time for the written examination for Oxford.
-Morgan's friends — who teased him unmercifully in the beginning — come for him, singing, and bring him to Miss Moffatt's, where the Squire will invigilate.
+Morgan's friends — who teased him unmercifully in the beginning — come for him, singing, and bring him to Miss Moffat's, where the Squire will invigilate.
 If he succeeds with the written examination, Morgan will go to Oxford for an interview.

 Then Bessie walks through the door.
-She tells Miss Moffatt that she is pregnant with Morgan's child.
-Miss Moffatt tells her that nothing must interfere with the examination.
+She tells Miss Moffat that she is pregnant with Morgan's child.
+Miss Moffat tells her that nothing must interfere with the examination.
 They will talk later—and Bessie is to tell no one, not even her mother.
-When Bessie resists, Miss Moffatt calmly tells her that she is in such a nervous state that if she were to strike Bessie she would probably kill her.
+When Bessie resists, Miss Moffat calmly tells her that she is in such a nervous state that if she were to strike Bessie she would probably kill her.
 Bessie believes her and goes off to the kitchen.
 The Squire arrives, and Mr. Jones and Miss Ronberry wish Morgan good luck.
 The test begins.

 It is winter.
 The Squire is fully involved with the expanded school, saying that it is quite a thrill “watching these eager little beggars soaking up education.”
 According to Miss Ronberry, there are rumors in the village about Bessie.
-Miss Moffatt says she is still in Cheltenham.
-The audience sees that Moffatt has been sending Bessie checks and telling her Morgan has been drinking heavily.
+Miss Moffat says she is still in Cheltenham.
+The audience sees that Moffat has been sending Bessie checks and telling her Morgan has been drinking heavily.

 Morgan is returning from the interview at Oxford and everyone—teachers, students, the Squire are eagerly waiting, many of them at the train station.
 But the last train from London arrives, and Morgan isn't on it.
-In fact, he has taken an earlier train and walked from the stop before Glansarno to Miss Moffatt's house.
+In fact, he has taken an earlier train and walked from the stop before Glansarno to Miss Moffat's house.
 He wants to see her first.
 He tells her about his time at Oxford.
 He is ecstatic.
 The Squire, Mr Jones and Miss Ronberry all come in and receive the same news: the results will arrive by post in two days.
 Mr. Jones goes to light the lamp in the window and sees a cart pull up.
 It is Bessie, decked in a white fur cape and glittering jewelry, heavily made up and looking jaded and older than her years.